praveena2j/LAVViT/README.md

 ### Step Two: Preprocess the visual modality <a name="PV"></a>
 [Return to Table of Content](#Table_of_Content)
   + The downloaded images are not properly aligned.
 So the images are aligned using [Insightface](https://github.com/TadasBaltrusaitis/OpenFace/releases) The preprocessing scripts are provided in preprocessing folder
-  + Please note that it is important to compute mean and standard deviation for audio data (spectrograms) using the command 'sbatch main_mean.sh'
+  + Please note that it is important to compute mean and standard deviation for audio data (spectrograms) using the command 'sbatch run_mean.sh'

 ## Training <a name="TE"></a>
 [Return to Table of Content](#Table_of_Content)